Facial Plastic Surgery

-Facial reconstruction—Surgery to reconstruct defects in facial skin as a result of prior surgery, injury, or disease.
-This includes reconstruction of defects resulting from cancer surgery, scar revision, repair of lacerations to the face from prior trauma, removal of birth marks, and correction of congenital abnormalities of the skull, palate, or lips.
+Facial reconstruction—Surgery to reconstruct defects in the facial skin as a result of prior surgery, injury, or disease.
+This includes reconstruction of defects resulting from cancer surgery, scar revision, repair of lacerations to the face from prior trauma, removal of birthmarks, and correction of congenital abnormalities of the skull, palate, or lips.

 Your surgeon should discuss the procedure, risks, and recovery with you.
 Knowing what to expect will put you more at ease.
 You should ask how many of the particular type of procedures the surgeon has performed, and how often.
 You should also know what sort of preparation plans you need to make, how long the procedure will take, and any associated risks.
 Your surgeon should advise you about any medications you should avoid before your surgery.

 Some risks might include: nausea, numbness, bleeding, blood clots, infection, and adverse reactions to the anesthesia.
 Additionally, if you smoke, you should avoid doing so for two weeks before your surgery in order to optimize healing following your procedure.